-As a Gen Xer, the context for higher education I experienced is fading like a sign post in a rear view mirror.
-If not a professor, I doubt I would think little more of the issue.
+As a Gen Xer, the higher education I experienced is fading like a sign post in a rear view mirror.
+If not a professor for the past nearly 12 years, I doubt I would think little more of the issue.
 However, I'm caught up in the thick of it.
-Particularly, in the daily lives of younger generations, like my students, compelled to answer every text message as soon as it comes and to surf the web during a discussion designed to help them "pass the class".
+For students and professors alike, the changes are disorienting.

-**Most photographs on this site are the creative property of Dr. Christina Chávez-Reyes.
+**Most photographs on this site are the creative property of Christina Chávez-Reyes.